"My dear, beautiful, amazing Mom!!

 How beautiful to have arrived to this place in my life and heart where every word I wrote is true.
 Where it isn’t said because it should be said, but because it must be said.

 I remember the time in my life when I harbored disappointment in my mom for her shortcomings; for ways I wished and imagined (from my all-knowing young woman perspective) that she could have loved, cared and mothered me differently as I grew.
-Should she have nursed me longer, not let me cry it out; should she have been happier, modeled more strength of voice and courage of self-love?
-It seems so young and righteous now, as I remember that particular lens of critical daughter perception.
+Shouldn't she have nursed me longer, not let me cry it out; shouldn't she have been happier, modeled more strength of voice and courage of self-love?
+It seems so young and outrageously self-righteous now, as I remember that particular lens of critical daughter perception.

-But that aching recognition of limitation, that illumination of restless yearning and need inside me, was a sacred threshold which delivered me at once to the claiming of my own self-mothering, while opening me to receive mothering from all of life.
-It led me to discover the many mothers and mentors who could help raise me into myself, into the woman my mother had given birth for me to become.
+But that aching recognition of limitation; that illumination of restless yearning and need inside me~ was a sacred threshold which delivered me at once to the claiming of my own self-mothering, while opening me to receive mothering from all of life.
+It led me to discover the many mothers and mentors who could help raise me into myself, into the person my mother had given birth for me to become.

 So that before too long I could return to her, this woman who had so graciously birthed and nurtured my life, with humble gratitude for the absolutely perfect mother she had been for me~ in every mistake, wound and limitation she embodied, alongside endless gestures of selfless commitment, astounding generosity, unwavering love.

-And I remember a distinctly challenging day of single motherhood where one moment in the privacy of my own despair I yelled at the universe the most horrific confession: “I ABSOLUTELY HATE MOTHERING!!”
+And I remember a distinctly challenging day of single motherhood where one moment in the private aloneness of my own despair I yelled at the universe the most horrific confession: “I HATE MOTHERING!!”
 What a relief it was to let that small, yet very real and self-judged thread of my consciousness express itself!

 But something softens within us as we recognize more and more deeply how everything serves; how motherhood was never meant to be a perfect expression~ permanently open and flawless, conscious, whole and shining.